 Getting feedback as early as possible was very valuable as it heavily influenced my design process.
 Prototyping fast is therefore the key to get meaningful results.
 Also, empathy is one of the core elements of the design process.
 I spent many time to understand the user’s perspective and context.

-Design critique is also a powerful way getting the feedbacks and chance to unveil few points that I have never even thought of them.
+Design critique is also a powerful way getting the feedback and chance to unveil few points that I have never even thought of them.